-Humboldt County Organic Seeds Now In Canadian Soil
+Humboldt County Organic Seeds – Now Available in Canada

 CANNABIS CULTURE – Two companies from North America’s cannabis meccas, Humboldt county and British Columbia, have announced a partnership to supply the first organic-certified seeds to Canada.